vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 # ...
 ```

-Note how the `browser` instance has been converted into a function decorated with
+Note how the `browser` instance has been converted into a function decorated
-`yield_fixture`.
-This is the equivalent of `setUp()` and `tearDown()` methods
+with `yield_fixture`[^2].
+It does the job of both `setUp()` and `tearDown()` methods
 of a `unittest.TestCase`.
+It is possible to organize tests into classes, but it
+is not required.

-Pytest fixtures are then passed to test functions as
+[^2]: Pytest fixtures must be callable objects passed to test functions as
 arguments.
-It is possible to organize tests into classes, but it is not
-required.
+Inside a test function we get an instance of the return or yield
+object.

 Before running `pytest`, create a `setup.cfg` to exclude `venv` (and other dirs
 if needed) from being in the tests auto-discovery path.